Solar Energy News

 In one scenario, "policy changes mean that the United States has 30 percent less renewables capacity installed in 2035 than in last year's Outlook, but at the global level renewables continue their rapid expansion".

-The report comes as world leaders meet at the UN's COP30 climate conference in Belem, Brazil, which Trump and his government have shunned.
+The WEO comes as world leaders meet at the UN's COP30 climate conference in Belem, Brazil, which the US government has shunned.

-The IEA had to walk a fine line when drafting its latest outlook as it has faced criticism from the Trump administration for projecting dwindling demand for fossil fuels.
+The IEA had to walk a fine line when drafting its latest outlook as it has faced Trump administration criticism for projecting dwindling demand for fossil fuels.

 US Energy Secretary Chris Wright threatened in July to pull out of the IEA if it did not reform how it operates.